NoelDeMartin/soukai/docs/guide/advanced/interoperability.md

 await Task.updateSchema(ICalTaskSchema);
 ```

-Notice how you can also implement logic that is specific to a given schema, using the `hooks` property to run code in lifecycle events such as `beforeSave` or `afterSave`.
+Notice how you can also implement logic that is specific to a given schema, using the `hooks` property to run code in lifecycle events such as `afterInitialize`, `beforeSave`, and `afterSave`.

 You may also find that you want to [support multiple schemas at once](https://www.w3.org/DesignIssues/BagOfChips.html), given that not all applications will be as flexible.
 To do that, you can declare multiple RDF classes and use the `alias` attribute in fields: